In the last 20 years, the NHS in the UK has gone through a number of changes and it is still evolving.

 Public Health Wales organise and assess health campaigns in Wales, and also have links to partnership organisations.

 In Northern Ireland, the National Health Service (NHS) is referred to as HSC or Health and Social Care.
-Just like the NHS is it free at the point of delivery but in Northern Ireland HSC also provides social care services like home care services, family and children's services, day care services and social work services as well as policy and legislation for hospitals.
+Just like the NHS it is free at the point of delivery, but in Northern Ireland HSC also provides social care services like home care services, family and children's services, day care services and social work services, as well as policy and legislation for hospitals.